sumup-oss/foundry/README.md

 --frameworks, -f    The framework(s) that the project uses
-                                       [array] [options: "React", "Emotion", "Jest"] --ci                The CI platform the project uses     [options: "github-actions"] --openSource, -o    Whether the project is open source                     [boolean] --publish           Whether to publish to NPM                              [boolean] --configDir, -c     The directory to write the configs to    [string] [default: "."]
+                                       [array] [options: "React", "Emotion", "Jest"] --ci                The CI platform the project uses     [options: "github-actions"] --openSource, -o    Whether the project is open-source                     [boolean] --publish           Whether to publish to NPM                              [boolean] --configDir, -c     The directory to write the configs to    [string] [default: "."]
 --help              Show this help menu                                    [boolean]